Myanmar: Taungoo and Konbaung dynasties

-After the fall of Ava, the Konbaung–Hanthawaddy War involved one resistance group under Alaungpaya defeating the Restored Hanthawaddy, and by 1759 he had reunited all of Myanmar and Manipur and driven out the French and the British, who had provided arms to Hanthawaddy.
+After the fall of Ava, the Konbaung–Hanthawaddy War involved one resistance group under Alaungpaya defeating the Restored Hanthawaddy, and by 1759, he had reunited all of Myanmar and Manipur and driven out the French and the British, who had provided arms to Hanthawaddy.
 By 1770, Alaungpaya's heirs had subdued much of Laos and fought and won the Burmese–Siamese War against Ayutthaya and the Sino-Burmese War against Qing China.

 With Burma preoccupied by the Chinese threat, Ayutthaya recovered its territories by 1770 and went on to capture Lan Na by 1776.
-Burma and Siam went to war until 1855, but all resulted in a stalemate, exchanging Tenasserim (to Burma) and Lan Na (to Ayutthaya).
-Faced with a powerful China and a resurgent Ayutthaya in the east, King Bodawpaya turned west, acquiring Arakan (1785), Manipur (1814) and Assam (1817).
-It was the second-largest empire in Burmese history but also one with a long ill-defined border with British India.
+Burma and Siam went to war until 1855, but the result was a stalemate, exchanging Tenasserim (to Burma) and Lan Na (to Ayutthaya).
+Faced with a powerful China and a resurgent Ayutthaya in the east, King Bodawpaya turned west, acquiring Arakan (1785), Manipur (1814), and Assam (1817).
+It was the second-largest empire in Burmese history, but also one with a long, ill-defined border with British India.

-In 1826, Burma lost Arakan, Manipur, Assam and Tenasserim to the British in the First Anglo-Burmese War.
+In 1826, Burma lost Arakan, Manipur, Assam, and Tenasserim to the British in the First Anglo-Burmese War.
 In 1852, the British easily seized Lower Burma in the Second Anglo-Burmese War.
 King Mindon Min tried to modernise the kingdom and in 1875 narrowly avoided annexation by ceding the Karenni States.
 The British, alarmed by the consolidation of French Indochina, annexed the remainder of the country in the Third Anglo-Burmese War in 1885.

 Konbaung kings extended Restored Toungoo's administrative reforms and achieved unprecedented levels of internal control and external expansion.
 For the first time in history, the Burmese language and culture came to predominate the entire Irrawaddy valley.
 The evolution and growth of Burmese literature and theatre continued, aided by an extremely high adult male literacy rate for the era (half of all males and 5% of females).
 Nonetheless, the extent and pace of reforms were uneven and ultimately proved insufficient to stem the advance of British colonialism.